WASdev/azure.websphere-traditional.singleserver/README.md

 ## Deployment Description

-The offer provisions the following Azure resources and a traditional WebSphere Application Server Base
+The offer provisions a traditional WebSphere Application Server Base and supporting Azure resources.

 * Computing resources
   * A VM with the following configuration: